Milton Coates

 Milton Coates was a cotton weigher who served as a state legislator and post office clerk in Mississippi.
 He represented Warren County, Mississippi in the Mississippi House of Representatives from 1882 to 1885.
 A Republican, he lived on south Farmer Street in Vicksburg.

 He was a defendant in a lawsuit regarding the weighing of cotton by the city of Vicksburg.
-His apppintment as a post office clerk in Vicksburg by Henry Roberts Pease was illicited objections because Coates was African American.
+His appointment as a post office clerk in Vicksburg by Henry Roberts Pease elicited objections because Coates was African American.